Hackett Live

 Lee Pomeroy

-Lee Pomeroy is an award winning composer and producer.
-He is also one of the UK's most sought after bass players.
+Lee is an award winning composer and producer.
 Alongside writing partner Martin Price, Lee has composed music which can regularly be heard on television and other media.
-Lee Pomeroy has also toured and performed around the world with a diverse roster of high profile artists.
-Lee is the regular touring bass player with the hugely successful Take That as well as with Rick Wakeman and It Bites.

 More at www.leepomeroy.co.uk